My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

 It was over in the first quarter and all downhill from there.
 This year's "Super" Bowl was anything but.
 M'Homie couldn't get anything going until the second half.
 By then, it was too late.
 The problem was his protection; The Eagles Defense was all over his ass and the Chiefs didn't adjust.

-Conversely, Jalen and Barkley were solid and the rest of their team wanted the Title and the Big Ring.
+Conversely, Jalen and Barkley were solid, and their team wanted the Title and the Big Ring.
 They smoked the Chiefs.

 As bad as the Chiefs' performance was, the halftime show was worse.